Murder of Liang Shan Shan: Discovery of corpse and autopsy

 On 14 October 1989, twelve days after Liang Shan Shan disappeared, a group of National Servicemen were training at Yishun Industrial Park.
-While they were training at the area itself, Reservist Lieutenant Chong Pin Siong and three of his fellow recruits stumbled upon a highly decomposed corpse of a teenage girl at the park's forested vacant area.
+While they were training in the area, Reservist Lieutenant Chong Pin Siong and three of his fellow recruits stumbled upon the highly decomposed corpse of a teenage girl in the park's forested vacant area.
 The police were contacted, and the investigation team, together with forensic pathologist Chao Tzee Cheng, arrived at the scene.
-First-hand reports revealed that several body parts of the victim were scattered around the area, where it was frequently used by the military conscripts for training, and it was speculated that the victim had died for about twelve days.
-The nametag on a school uniform blouse found nearby showed the victim's name "Liang Shan Shan".
+First-hand reports revealed that several body parts of the victim were scattered around the area, which was frequently used by military conscripts for training, and it was speculated that the victim had been dead for about twelve days.
+The nametag on a school uniform blouse found nearby showed the victim's name, "Liang Shan Shan".
 The alleged skull of Liang was located about a metre away from the body.

-It was later confirmed that the corpse indeed belonged to Liang.
+It was later confirmed that the corpse did belong to Liang.
 Professor Chao conducted an autopsy on Liang's corpse.
 He discovered injuries to the right side of Liang's ribcage, and the right cheekbone of Liang's skull, which were possibly caused either by a fall or an impact from a blunt and hard object.
 However, he could not ascertain the cause of death.
 Professor Chao could not tell whether it was a suicide, murder or accident due to the highly-advanced state of decomposition and the fact that some body parts were missing.
-Besides, the injuries he found on the skull and ribs were not sufficient to cause death.
-Also, there were no strong signs of sexual assault due to the high state of decomposition, though her skirt did indicate signs of being forcibly pulled by someone.
+The injuries he found on the skull and ribs were not sufficient to cause death.
+There were no strong signs of sexual assault due to the high state of decomposition, though her skirt did indicate signs of being forcibly pulled by someone.

 Investigation and murder charges

 Arrest of the school bus driver

-Police investigations were conducted and detectives began to have interviews with Liang Shan Shan's classmates and family members.
-One of Liang's male classmates, Huang Chendong, revealed that he witnessed Liang getting up her school bus at around 1pm, and the school bus left the school with Liang alone sitting on the bus itself.
-The school bus driver, who was driving the bus itself, was identified as Oh Laye Koh, a 34-year-old Singaporean who was married with one son and resided at Ang Mo Kio.
-He had driven Liang to school for the past five years before her death.
+Police investigations were conducted and detectives began interviewing Liang Shan Shan's classmates and family members.
+One of Liang's male classmates, Huang Chendong, revealed that he witnessed Liang getting on her school bus around 1:00 PM, and the school bus left the school with Liang, alone, sitting on the bus.
+The school bus driver was identified as Oh Laye Koh, a 34-year-old Singaporean who was married with one son and resided at Ang Mo Kio.
+He had driven Liang to school for the past five years.

 Oh was brought in for questioning, and he was later placed under official arrest.
 On 18 October 1989, Oh was charged with murder in relation to Liang's death at a local district court.
 If found guilty of murder under Singapore law, Oh Laye Koh would face the death penalty.